relimited/Adstrum/README.md

 The important bit here is that `CSP` doesn't return any solutions, it just modifies the `FloatVariable` objects that it knows about, and they contain the values that satisfy the constraints.
-`uniqueValue()` returns a Javascript primative `Number`, so you can safely plug them into whatever other part of your program you want to.
+`uniqueValue()` returns a Javascript primitive `Number`, so you can safely plug them into whatever other part of your program you want to.
 To get another solution, call `newSolution()` again.

 ## Examples
 The examples folder (html page is in /example and relevant javascript is in js/example) contains a toy program that draws circles in a circle.
-It also illustrates a weakness of math beind Craftjs-- it does not ensure a uniform distribution.
+It also illustrates a weakness of math beind Craftjs-- it does not ensure a uniform distribution, and why that can be awkward is illustrated best with a impossibly large range.

 ## Known Problems
 #### bugs